-After Souza left London in 1967, he lived in New York, where he continued to experiment with new ways of creating landscapes and figurative works.
+After F.N.
+Souza left London in 1967, he lived in New York, where he continued to experiment with new ways of creating landscapes and figurative works.
 His painting in the following decades included uniquely rendered chemical drawings that demonstrate color palettes of vivid hues, as seen in the current image.

 Souza’s women were frankly sexual and shockingly exposed themselves.
 In each of his works, they become more and more voluptuous, and all the more revealing and sordid.
 Conversely, his women are awe-inspiring in their unabashed display and ownership of their sexuality, yet on the flip side is Souza’s belief in women as objects of sexual gratification.